AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 ## city.service
-The listed city of the service from the original raw data.
+The listed city of the service address from the original raw data.

 ## state.service
-The listed state of the service from the original raw data.
+The listed state of the service address from the original raw data.

 ## naaccrQualType.service